-The Management Discussion and Analysis ("MD&A") of financial condition and results of operations should be read in conjunction with the consolidated financial statements and the related notes of Omni-Lite Industries Canada Inc. ("Omni-Lite" or the "Company") reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS"), as issued by the IASB.
+The Management Discussion and Analysis ("MD&A") of financial condition and results of operations should be read in conjunction with the consolidated financial statements and the related notes of Omni-Lite Industries Canada Inc. (or the three and nine months ended September 30, 2022.
+Omni-Lite Industries Canada Inc. ("Omni-Lite" or the "Company") reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards ("IFRS"), as issued by the IASB.
 The Company's functional currency is in United States ("U.S.") dollars and all amounts in this MD&A are expressed in U.S. dollars.
-This discussion has been completed as of August 16, 2022.
+This discussion has been completed as of November 7, 2022.